ykcoda/ykcoda/README.md

 # 👋 Hi there

-## 🚀 About Me
+## 🚀
-I started my career in Infrastructure engineering, transitioned into Cloud/DevOps, and now focus on building production-grade AI systems.
+I started as an Infrastructure engineer, transitioned into Cloud/DevOps, and now focus on building production-grade AI systems.

 I specialize in:
 - Designing and deploying scalable AI applications powered by LLMs